 Culture Essex

-Culture Essex supports, promotes and advocates for the arts, heritage and creative sector in the county.
+Culture Essex supports, promotes and advocates for the arts, cultural and creative sector in the county.

-With a focus on encouraging strategic partnerships, and networks and encouraging the sustainability and growth of the sector, we also support several Essex Arts Council England National Portfolio Organisations
+With a focus on encouraging strategic partnerships, and networks and encouraging the sustainability and growth of the sector, we also support several Arts Council England National Portfolio Organisations in Essex.

-Our vibrant cultural infrastructure stretches from Creative Estuary – part of the Thames Estuary Production Corridor in the south, to Colchester based Firstsite which was named Museum of the Year in 2021.
+Our vibrant cultural infrastructure stretches from Creative Estuary – part of the Thames Estuary Production Corridor in the south, to Colchester based Firstsite which was named Art Fund Museum of the Year in 2021.

 Image courtesy of Mercury Theatre.
 Photo: Pamela Raith.